-The Empire of Makhaira is a powerful empire located in west central Allyria and nothern Matarica.
-It is bordered by the Matriarchate of Periaslavl and the Middle Sea to the north, the Cuananiar Ocean and Qafric Wastes to the west, the Kingdom of Matara and the Gulf of Doris to the south, and the Transallyrian Mountains to the east.
+The Empire of Makhaira is a powerful empire located in southwestern Allyria, northern Matarica, and western Stochalia.
+It is bordered by the Matriarchate of Periaslavl and the Middle Sea to the north, the Cuananiar Ocean and Qafric Wastes to the west, the Kingdom of Matara and the Gulf of Doris to the south, and the Transtochalian Mountains to the east.

-The Empire of Makhiara is currently ruled by Emperor Nikephoros II, the eighth member of the Petraliphas Dynasty.
-He took the throne in 1692 MG following the death of his brother Nicholas III.
+The Empire of Makhaira is currently ruled by Emperor Nikephoros II Petraliphas, the eighth member of the Petraliphas Dynasty.
+He took the throne in 1692 MG following the death of his brother Nicholas III Petraliphas.
 The emperor technically holds all legal power, but most of the day-to-day decisions are made by bureaucrats and governors whose primary goals are to amass wealth and power in the ever-shifting snake pit that is Makhairan government.

 Provinces of the

 Empire of Makhaira

 The empire is divided into provinces, currently 43 in number, including Basilopolis itself.
 These are led by a governor, who generally view themselves as complete rulers of their own domain.
 Rarely have emperors punished governors for their decisions, though it is quite common for a governor to find themselves out of favor because of other reasons.
 These could include their family suffering a loss of prestige, political maneuvering by a competitor, or simply the emperor's whim.

 The major political divisions within the empire tend to fall on familial, not provincial lines.
 The major families of the empire lead the competition for power and prestige in a constantly swirling maelstrom of bargaining and treachery.